October 1978 conclave

-The papal conclave held from 14 to 16 October 1978 was triggered by the death of John Paul I on 28 September 1978, just 33 days after he was elected pope.
-The conclave to elect John Paul I's successor ended after eight ballots.
-The cardinal electors selected Cardinal Karol Józef Wojtyła, Archbishop of Kraków, as the new pope.
-The third pope in the year, Wojtyła accepted his election and took the name John Paul II.
+A conclave was held from 14 to 16 October 1978 to elect a new pope to succeed John Paul I, who had died on 28 September 1978, just 33 days after his election.
+All 111 eligible cardinal electors attended.
+On the eighth ballot, the conclave elected Cardinal Karol Wojtyła, the archbishop of Kraków.
+After accepting his election, he took the name John Paul II.
+The second conclave in the year, this was the latest conclave to include all eligible cardinal electors.

-Papabili and proceedings
+Papabili

 Ten days after the funeral of Pope John Paul I, on 14 October, the doors of the Sistine Chapel were sealed and the conclave commenced.
 It was divided between two particularly strong candidates for the papacy: Cardinal Giuseppe Siri, the conservative archbishop of Genoa, and Cardinal Giovanni Benelli, the liberal archbishop of Florence and a close associate of John Paul I.